-The directors have considered the impact of COVID-19 on the company's financial position, liquidity and future performance together with financial projections for the company and over the foreseeable future and have also reviewed the availability of funding from its group.
-After making enquiries, the directors are satisfied that the company has sufficient resources to continue in operation for the foreseeable future, being at least 12 months from the date of signing the financial statements.
-Accordingly, they continue to adopt the going concern basis in preparing the company's financial statements.
+The directors have considered the Company's financial position, liquidity and future performance together with financial projections for the Company over the foreseeable future.
+The company had a successful year and Sunborn achieved a strong market position in London.
+The year ahead looks good and the parent company will continue to provide financial support to the Company if needed.
+After making enquiries, the directors are satisfied that the Company has or will have sufficient resources to continue in operation for the foreseeable future, being at least 12 months from the date of the approval of the financial statements.
+Accordingly, they continue to adopt the going concern basis in preparing the financial statements.